munguua/ncmpcpp-ueberzug/README.md

 padding_top=3 # These values are in characters padding_bottom=1
 padding_right=2
+max_width=0 # Cover art will not expand past this limit.
+0 = unlimited
 reserved_playlist_cols=30
+reserved_cols_in_percent="false" # Change this if you use ncmpcpp columns mode,
+                                 # see README for more info
 force_square="false" # If "true", the cover art will downsize
                      # instead of cropping horizontally
-reserved_cols_in_percent="false" # Change this if you use ncmpcpp columns mode,
-                                 # see README for more info
+square_alignment="top" # top, center or bottom

 ```
 The `padding_` and `reserved_playlist_cols` values are in *characters*, here is an image to make it easier to understand:
 ![ncmpcpp-ueberzug settings](img/settings_explained.png)